 There’s no question that Workday is an incredibly powerful tool for Financials, HCM, and more.
 What you should ask yourself, though, is whether you’re getting the most out of it, especially when it comes to reporting…

-Here’s everything you need to know about them, as well as where our team of Workday consultants can come in to help!
+Here’s everything you need to know about them and where our team of Workday consultants can come in to help!

 What are Calculated Fields?

-Calculated fields, also known as “Calc fields” or “CF,” are how Workday refers to programming variables/database record buffers, and they’re useful in reports and integrations.
+Calculated fields, also known as “Calc fields” or “CF,” are essentially how Workday refers to programming variables/database record buffers, and they’re useful in reports and integrations.
+Here are some examples:

 1) Calculated Fields Can be Workday-Delivered